City upon a Hill: Use in American politics

 On November 3, 1980, Ronald Reagan referred to the same event and image in his election-eve address, "A Vision for America".
 Reagan was reported to have been inspired by author Manly P. Hall and his book The Secret Destiny of America, which alleged a secret order of philosophers had created the idea of America as a country for religious freedom and self-governance.

 I have quoted John Winthrop's words more than once on the campaign trail this year—for I believe that Americans in 1980 are every bit as committed to that vision of a shining city on a hill, as were those long ago settlers ...

 These visitors to that city on the Potomac do not come as white or black, red or yellow; they are not Jews or Christians; conservatives or liberals; or Democrats or Republicans.
 They are Americans awed by what has gone before, proud of what for them is still… a shining city on a hill.

 Reagan would reference this concept through multiple speeches; notably again in his January 11, 1989, farewell speech to the nation:

 I've spoken of the shining city all my political life, but I don't know if I ever quite communicated what I saw when I said it.
 But in my mind it was a tall, proud city built on rocks stronger than oceans, wind-swept, God-blessed, and teeming with people of all kinds living in harmony and peace; a city with free ports that hummed with commerce and creativity.
 And if there had to be city walls, the walls had doors and the doors were open to anyone with the will and the heart to get here.
 That's how I saw it, and see it still.

+Mario Cuomo contrasted it with A Tale of Two Cities in his address to the 1984 Democratic National Convention.

+There is despair, Mr. President, in the faces that you don't see, in the places that you don't visit in your shining city.
+In fact, Mr. President, this is a nation—Mr. President you ought to know that this nation is more "A Tale of Two Cities" than it is just a "Shining City on a Hill."